GrottoPress/mel/README.md

   # ...
   ```

-- An example using docker compose for swarm:
+- Using docker compose for swarm:

   ```yaml
   # ->> docker-compose.yml